 The home of reggae music, jerk cooking and numerous iconic museums, trendy restaurants and colorful nightlife, Kingston is the ideal launching pad for anyone interested in seeing a side of Jamaica that the travel brochures omit when painting an all-inclusive beach resort image of the nation.

 Kingston is the capital city of Jamaica on the eastern end of the island, and a spirited bustling metropolis where authentic Jamaican culture is experienced in its truest form.
-A vacation in the Land of All Right need not be limited to the coastline.
+Here are 6 of our favorite day trips from Kingston.

 The best way to explore Kingston and its neighboring towns is at your own pace, because after all, you’re on vacation.
 Renting a car gives you the freedom to do just that!